Jackbrocp/IPF-RDA/README.md

 # IPF-RDA: An Information-Preserving Framework for Robust Data Augmentation

-This is the official implementation of IPF-RDA (http://arxiv.org/abs/), as was used for the paper.
+This is the official implementation of IPF-RDA (http://arxiv.org/...), as was used for the paper.
+Code coming soon.

 You can directly start off using our implementations on CIFAR-10 and CIFAR-100.
 ## Use IPF-RDA for data augmentation